In every corner of the earth ordinary people are forced to leave their homes due to conflict and persecution. Often they never return.

-The Refugee Project looks beyond the crises that are currently making headlines and allows viewers to explore all refugee migrations around the world since 1975.
+The Refugee Project looks beyond the crises that are currently making headlines and allows viewers to explore all refugee migrations around the world over the last half-century.
 As the interactive map courses through the years, it reveals the growing occurrences of crises and their country of origin along with data revealing the scale of each country’s exodus.
 Hovering over each country reveals where local refugees sought asylum in exact figures for any given year.
 UN refugee data is complemented by 100 contextual narrative stories detailing the events that triggered the major refugee crises of the last four decades.
 The result is a visualization that pairs history with layers upon layers of data, creating a powerful narrative of refugee migration.

 Under international law, the United Nations is responsible for protecting asylum seekers around the world.
 Through the offices of the High Commissioner for Refugees (UNHCR), and a separate agency for Palestinian refugees (UNRWA), the UN has been tracking displaced people since 1975 as part of its larger task of safeguarding their lives and rights.
 The UNHCR's mandate is to try to assist all stateless and displaced people, not just "refugees" as defined under international law.
 The Refugee Project is limited to registered refugees under the protection of the UNHCR.
 In order to qualify for that protection, an individual must be outside the boundaries of his or her country of nationality, "owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion."

 The Refugee Project does not consider the large number of economic migrants and other undocumented populations, nor does it show the millions of internally displaced persons in troubled countries around the world.
 As a result, it is an image almost exclusively of social and political crises, rather than of natural disasters or economic turmoil (though these factors are often interrelated).